XyraL/XyraL/README.md

 ---

-_“Developing immersive scripts and studying in cybersecurity.”_
+_“Developing modern advanced scripts and studying in cybersecurity.”_